ppant/ppant.github.io/index.markdown

 ## About Me

 Welcome!
-My name is **Pradeep Pant (प्रदीप पन्त)**, a proud native of the majestic lower Himalayas (हिमालय) region.
+My name is Pradeep Pant (प्रदीप पन्त), a proud native of the majestic lower Himalayas (हिमालय) region.
 I began this blog in the autumn of 2007 to chronicle my journey and share thoughts on the ever-evolving world of technology.
 Over the years, it has grown into a space where I explore ideas, document experiences, and share learnings from both professional and personal pursuits.

-I am a **Software Architect and AI/ML practitioner** with a deep interest in building systems that solve real-world problems.
-I enjoy working at the intersection of **software engineering, machine learning, and research**, and I believe programming is a powerful medium for turning ideas into reality.
+I am a Software Architect and AI/ML practitioner with a deep interest in building systems that solve real-world problems.
+I enjoy working at the intersection of software engineering, machine learning, and research, and I believe programming is a powerful medium for turning ideas into reality.
 Curiosity, continuous learning, and thoughtful problem-solving shape how I approach my work.

-Alongside my professional interests, I am deeply passionate about **trail running and endurance sports**, and I actively participate in and organise community-driven initiatives.
+Alongside my professional interests, I am deeply passionate about trail running and endurance sports, and I actively participate in and organise community-driven initiatives.
 When I’m not working with code or research, you’ll usually find me running in the hills, exploring nature, or writing about my experiences here.

 ---